-During the year the Employability division has seen an increase in demand for programmes and most significantly the ramp up of the UK Government's Restart Scheme.
+During the year the Employability division has continued to see strong demand for programmes, most significantly the UK Government's Restart Scheme.
 The division won and mobilised two prime contracts in South and East London, and in South and West Yorkshire, Derbyshire and Nottinghamshire in July 2021.
-The contracts run for 4 years with a potential 2 year extension option.
-The year to 30 September 2022 reflects the first full year of trading of these contracts, having recorded mobilisation costs in the prior year.
+The contracts run for 4 years with a potential 2 year extension option which the Government announced its intention to contract in the 2023 Autumn Statement.
+The year to 30 September 2023 reflects a full year of trading of these contracts, alongside other programmes.